milwad-dev/laravel-validate/docs/1.x/valid-domain.md

 ## ValidDomain

-If you want to validate domain, you can use `ValidDomain` rule:
+If you want to validate the domain, you can use the `ValidDomain` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidDomain;